Persistent Pulmonary Hypertension of the Newborn

 Basics

-• Mostly occurs in full-term newborns, owing to the presence of the muscular layer of arterioles, the risk of uteroplacental insufficiency, and the potential for the passage of meconium in utero, but it can complicate the course of an older premature baby with chronic lung disease.
+• Typically occurs in newborns >34 weeks’ gestation, owing to the presence of the muscular layer of pulmonary arterioles, the risk of uteroplacental insufficiency, and the potential for the passage of meconium in utero

-• Meconium aspiration is the number one cause of persistent pulmonary hypertension of the newborn (PPHN).
+• Meconium aspiration is the leading cause of persistent pulmonary hypertension of the newborn (PPHN).

 • Surfactant B deficiency has also been implicated, but it is a rare, lethal, autosomal recessive disorder.

-• At a neonate’s first breath after delivery, the pulmonary vascular resistance normally decreases to redirect ∼50% of the cardiac output to the pulmonary circulation.
-This phenomenon fails to occur in PPHN, hence the previous name of this condition, “persistent fetal circulation.”
+• At a neonate’s first breath after delivery, PVR normally decreases to redirect ~50% of the cardiac output to the pulmonary circulation.
+This phenomenon fails to occur in PPHN, hence, the previous name of this condition, “persistent fetal circulation.”

-• Increased pulmonary vascular resistance increases right ventricular afterload, causing a backflow of blood to the right heart.
+• Increased PVR increases right ventricular afterload, causing retrograde blood flow to the right heart.
 This leads to increased right heart pressures (and subsequent tricuspid regurgitation), which can lead to right ventricular failure.

-• Increased pulmonary arterial pressures also cause intracardiac shunting across any patent foramen ovale, ductus arteriosus, or atrioseptal or ventriculoseptal defect that may be present.
+• Increased pulmonary arterial pressure also causes intracardiac shunting across any patent foramen ovale, ductus arteriosus, or atrioseptal or ventriculoseptal defect that may be present.
 This shunting causes more deoxygenated blood to go to the left heart and to be pumped to the body.
 The oxygen saturations postductally are lower than preductally.

 • Deoxygenated blood in the left heart can lead to ischemic damage to the heart and right or left ventricular failure.